nocomplexity/SecurityArchitecture/06-secmodels.rst

 attackers that are going to hit your system.

 Security Personas identify the user motivations, expectations and goals responsible for driving bad behaviour.
-Of course not all personas will behave bad on purpose.
-Sometimes mistakes on the use of the system or social engineering will affect the way a persona can compromise your system.
+Of course not all personas behave bad on purpose.
+Sometimes mistakes on the use of the system or social engineering affects the way a persona can compromise your system.

 Benefits of Personas